slaega/db-validation/README.md

 }
 ```

-### 2. Apply via decorator # UseDbValidation
+### 2. Option B: Advanced Decorator Usage

-Use the built‑in decorator to run your rules automatically before the decorated method:
+Alternatively, you can use the lower-level decorator for more control over validation:

 ```ts
 import { Injectable } from '@nestjs/common';